otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 <%= link_to 'Samuel Molnár', 'https://github.com/smolnar' %> a
 <%= link_to 'Pavol Zbell', 'https://github.com/pavolzbell' %>
 (former members of research group <%= link_to 'PeWe', 'https://pewe.sk' %> at
-<%= link_to 'Faculty of Informatics and Information Technologies', 'http://fiit.stuba.sk' %> of
+<%= link_to 'Faculty of Informatics and Information Technologies', 'https://fiit.stuba.sk' %> of
-<%= link_to 'Slovak University of Technology in Bratislava', 'http://stuba.sk' %>) and<%= link_to 'Transparency International Slovakia', 'http://transparency.sk' %>.
+<%= link_to 'Slovak University of Technology in Bratislava', 'https://stuba.sk' %>) and <%= link_to 'Transparency International Slovakia', 'https://transparency.sk' %>.

 #### Who is it paid by?

 The project Open Courts was created thanks to the support of the Secretariat of
-<%= link_to 'Transparency International', 'http://transparency.org' %>
+<%= link_to 'Transparency International', 'https://transparency.org' %>
-in Berlin and the project <%= link_to 'Reštart', 'http://restartslovensko.sk' %>
-organized by the<%= link_to 'Centre for Philantropy', 'http://cpf.sk' %>.
+in Berlin and the project Reštart Slovensko organized by the<%= link_to 'Centre for Philantropy', 'http://cpf.sk' %>.

 For the hosting we are grateful to
-<%= link_to 'Petit Press', 'http://petitpress.sk' %>,
+<%= link_to 'Petit Press', 'https://petitpress.sk' %>,
 administrator of the portal <%= link_to 'SME.sk', 'http://sme.sk' %>.

 #### How can I contribute?